Anthony García

-This page is about the Puerto Rican baseball player.
-For the American doctor convicted of two double murders in Omaha, Nebraska, see Anthony Garcia (serial killer).

-Anthony García (born January 4, 1992) is a Puerto Rican professional baseball outfielder for the Mariachis de Guadalajara of the Mexican League.
+Anthony García (born January 4, 1992) is a Puerto Rican professional baseball outfielder for the Saraperos de Saltillo of the Mexican League.
 He was drafted by the St. Louis Cardinals in the 18th round of the 2009 Major League Baseball draft.

 Career

 St. Louis Cardinals

-García made his professional debut in 2009 with the Gulf Coast Cardinals.
+García made his professional debut in 2009 with the rookie-level Gulf Coast League Cardinals.
 He played for the Puerto Rico national baseball team at the 2015 Pan American Games.
-He was added to the 40-man roster on November 5, 2015.
+On November 5, 2015, the Cardinals added García to their 40-man roster to protect him from the Rule 5 draft.
 During the 2016 season, he split time between the Springfield Cardinals and the Memphis Redbirds.
 He posted a .238 batting average with 11 home runs and 43 RBIs between both clubs.
 In 2017, he once again split time between Springfield and Memphis, where he batted .282 with 16 home runs and 72 RBIs.
-On April 24, 2017, García was outrighted off of the 40-man roster.
+On April 24, 2017, García was removed from the 40-man roster and sent outright to Triple–A Memphis.
+He elected free agency following the season on November 6.

 Oakland Athletics

-He elected free agency on November 6, 2017, and signed a minor league contract with the Oakland Athletics on November 28.
-In 132 games he hit .254 with 25 HR and 91 RBI in Triple-A. He elected free agency on November 2, 2018.
+On November 28, 2017, García signed a minor league contract with the Oakland Athletics organization.
+In 132 games for the Triple–A Nashville Sounds, he hit .254/.357/.479 with 25 home runs and 91 RBI.
+García elected free agency following the season on November 2.

 San Francisco Giants

-On November 29, 2018, Garcia signed a minor league deal with the San Francisco Giants.
-He did not make the team and was assigned to Triple-A Sacramento River Cats to start the season.
-He elected free agency following the season.
+On November 29, 2018, Garcia signed a minor league contract with the San Francisco Giants organization.
+He did not make the team and was assigned to the Triple–A Sacramento River Cats to start the season.
+In 55 games for Sacramento, García slashed .284/.371/.426 with six home runs and 25 RBI.
+He elected free agency following the season on November 4, 2019.

 Los Angeles Dodgers

 On December 19, 2019, García signed a minor league deal with the Los Angeles Dodgers.
 On July 11, 2020, he was added to the Dodgers' 60-man player pool.
 García did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.